TLS Certificate Management

 User rights access

 Users must be assigned rights that have access to the entity TLS_CERTIFICATE_MANAGEMENT.
-The API allows two privileges (access levels) of access rights for that entity:
+The API has 2 access right levels for the entity:

 • Delete right - all endpoints are available to users with the Delete right.